constantinpape/training-deep-learning-models-for-vison/README.md

 - Image segmentation and denoising with U-Net (in detail)

 Practical part:
-- Segmentation on DSB2018
+- Semantic Segmentation on DSB2018
-- Denoising with noise to noise
+- Denoising with noise-to-noise approach

 ### Day 4:

-- Object detection
+- Deep Learning for Object detection

 Practical part:
-- Use pre-trained DETR model on the Pascal VOC dataset
+- Use DETR model pre-trained on COCO dataset, on images from the Pascal VOC 2012 dataset

 ### Day 5: